AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/clone-the-repo.md

 Please follow the [instructions in this GitKraken video](https://help.gitkraken.com/gitkraken-client/open-clone-init/#cloning-an-existing-project) to clone your repository.

-This video presents two approaches to cloning: `Clone with URL`, and Clone based on your integrated `GitHub.com` account.
+This video presents two approaches to cloning: `Clone with URL`, and Clone based on your integrated `GitHub` account.
 Either approach is fine to take!

 While watching these instructions, please bear in mind the following: